Home Care Software

 Increased engagement – the easy-to-access platform, using HIPAA-compliant communication tools, enables enhanced engagement between clients, their families, and caregivers: real-time updates keep the family involved in their loved one’s care.

 Convenient, value-added marketing automation – a single dashboard on the platform allows access to all data, saving time and effort; also assists in winning new customers, and building strong relationships with referral sources.

 E-billing and payroll – all aspects of client billing and staff payroll can be managed using the software platform.
 Payroll reports with home care pay rates that vary according to staff, tasks, and days or hours can be calculated and sent to your payroll provider.
 You can track overtime, travel time, expenses, vacations, and in-servicing.
 Similarly, billing workload can be vastly reduced, and payment processing made much easier using a secure cloud-based system.
-Bills can be split between multiple payers and invoices sent to Medicare or Medicaid.
+Bills can be split between multiple payers and invoices sent to Medicaid.

 Streamlined workflow – using the mobile application, the care team and office staff can access details needed anywhere, anytime, on any device: schedules, care plans, route details, time-tracking using EVV (see below), documentation, and expenses, as well as secure messaging (HIPAA-compliant), and more.

 Patient information – can be collected quickly and accurately, stored easily, and accessed and shared safely.

 How can Home Care Software help me, my family or my home care business?

 Various modules of the software platform help to plan and manage care and administrative processes (for agencies), and to schedule and document tasks (for caregivers), offering a high degree of both autonomy and flexibility in caregiving services.